NCAR/DART/models/aether_lat-lon/readme.rst

 O2pos_2P         QTY_DENSITY_ION_O2PP
 ==============   ====================

-   Some variables could have one of several QTYs associated with them.
+   Some fields could have one of several QTYs associated with them.
-   For example, the variable 'Opos_velocity_parallel_up' could potentially have these existing QTYs associated with it::
+   For example, the field 'Opos_velocity_parallel_up' could potentially have these existing QTYs associated with it::

    - QTY_VELOCITY_W
    - QTY_VELOCITY_W_ION
    - QTY_VERTICAL_VELOCITY

-   It's possible that several variables could have the same QTY.
+   It's possible that several fields could have the same QTY.
    A third possibility is that the experiment may require the creation of a new QTY.
    The example above may require something like QTY_VEL_PARALLEL_VERT_OP.